Collegiate Academy of Colorado

 Collegiate Academy of Colorado is a small charter school located in the Ken Caryl area of unincorporated Jefferson County, Colorado, United States.
-It is a Pre-K through twelfth-grade charter school with approximately 280 students (2023–24 enrollment).
-The school has a postal address of 8420 S. Sangre de Cristo Road, Littleton, Colorado, 80127.
-It opened in 1994.
+It is a Pre-K through twelfth-grade charter school with approximately 280 students enrolled during the 2023–24 academic year.
+The school has a postal address of 8420 S. Sangre de Cristo Road, Littleton, 80127, and was established in 1994.

-The school has its own athletic field which it rents out for other uses.
-It has a gym, a cafeteria, and a playground.
-Its mascot is a wolf, and the school colors are crimson and dark green.
+The school maintains its own athletic field, which is also rented for external community use.
+Additional campus facilities include a gymnasium, cafeteria, and playground.
+The school’s mascot is the wolf, and its official colors are crimson and dark green.